Bios-Marcel/cordless/README.md

 **YOUR PASSWORD IS NEVER SAVED LOCALLY.**

-If you need to find out how to retrieve your token, [check the wiki at](https://github.com/Bios-Marcel/cordless/wiki/Retrieving-your-token).
+If you need to find out how to retrieve your token, check [the wiki](https://github.com/Bios-Marcel/cordless/wiki/Retrieving-your-token).

 **Currently captcha-code login isn't supported.**